Estimated reading time: 10 minutes

 An essential part of doggy equipment is a collar.
 In the early days, a small basic collar will be fine.
-However, it is important to remember puppies grow fast, so check the collar regularly to ensure it is not to tight.
+However, it is important to remember that puppies grow fast, so check the Collar regularly to ensure it is not tight.

-Putting a light collar on from the start to get them sed to also gives you the chance to prepare for walking your puppy.
+Putting a light collar on from the start to get them used to it also gives you the chance to prepare for walking your puppy.

-In the UK, it is the law for any dog to be microchipped and have an ID tag.
+It is the law for any dog to be microchipped in the UK and have an ID tag.
 This is also a good idea in case your puppy manages to escape.
-It’s far easier and quicker for someone to look at the ID tag with your name and number than it is to go to the vet and get them scanned.
+It’s far easier and quicker for someone to look at the ID tag with your name and number than to go to the Vet and get them scanned.

 Once your puppy is ready to go and face the big outside world, you will need a lead.
-A lightweight lead is a great starting point for walking your puppy and not to heavy for the puppy.
-It is also worth considering a long line for training and to allow the puppy some roaming space whilst being under control.
+A lightweight lead is a great starting point for walking your puppy and is not too heavy for the puppy.
+It is also worth considering a long line for training and allowing the puppy some roaming space whilst being under control on walks

-All dogs benefit f from a daily groom From short-haired to long-haired.
-However long-haired benefit more to get rid of the loose hair and the knots in the coat.
+All dogs benefit from daily brushing.
+From short-haired to long-haired – however, long-haired benefit more from getting rid of the loose hair and the knots in the coat.

 Like most things, it is best to slowly introduce the brush to your puppy when they are very young, so they get used to it and won’t try to fight a daily groom.

-.Generally, you don’t need anything complicated for hoe grooming just a simple brush with sufficient to keep your puppy’s coat in good condition.
+.Generally, you don’t need anything complicated for home grooming, just a simple brush sufficient to keep your puppy’s coat in good condition.
 Try and get them used to a daily groom.

-In the same way that we are brought up to brush our teeth daily, it is advisable to brush your dog’s teeth every day.
-One of the most common reasons for dogs visiting vets, especially as they get older, is d=ue to teeth and gums.
+In the same way that we are brought up to brush our teeth daily, brushing your dog’s teeth every day is advisable.
+One of the most common reasons dogs visit vets, especially as they get older, is their teeth and gums.

 An early introduction to brushing teeth will be beneficial.
-Start with just using your finger and as the puppy grows older upgrade o doggy toothbrush.
+Start with just using your finger, and as the puppy grows older, upgrade o a doggy toothbrush.

 .One thing to remember is that it is essential to use special doggy toothpaste.
-This not only tastes nice but also fluoride-free, which is toxic for dogs
+This tastes not only nice but also fluoride-free, which is toxic to dogs.

 Puppies use their mouth to explore.
-As a puppy explores and also starts the teething process it is likely that any furniture legs will be chewed.
+As a puppy explores and starts the teething process, any furniture legs will likely be chewed.

 There are two ways to help eliminate this: